h4kuna/assets/README.md

 	assetsExtension: h4kuna\Assets\DI\AssetsExtension

 assetsExtension:
-	version: 2017-04-17 # YYYY-MM-DD # any production flag, like last day or build number

 	# optional
 	wwwDir: %wwwDir% # Where is your www dir?
-	debugMode: %debugMode% # If you need production behavior.
+	tempDir: %tempDir% # If you want change temp dir.
 ```
 How to use in latte.
 After install extension, you have available filter **asset**.